diegobit/aranet4-archiver/README.md

 **To fetch measurements**

 - Setup sensor name and MAC address in `.env`, then other scripts have good defaults.
+    - You can find the MAC address with `aranetctl --scan` from [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python)
 - Use `fetch.py` to fetch the data from the aranet4 device and update a local sqlite db `~/Documents/aranet4.db`

 **To see fetched measurements**